 I don’t really celebrate Easter–at least not in the traditional sense of dressing the kids up in their Sunday best and heading off to church.
 I haven’t actively participated in any religion in longer than my daughters have been alive and I had no intention changing that for the sake of tradition.
-Still, they had baskets and dyed eggs, chocolates and bunnies galore.
+Still, they had baskets and dyed eggs using the best step baskets you can find online for this, chocolates and bunnies galore.
 I had every intention on spending my Easter at the park with my sister, niece and my two daughters.

 I completely screwed my diet that day.
 I ran around with the kids, ate junk food—ran some more.
 I laughed with my sister until my sides hurt.
 I planned on going home after that, counting it as an Easter Sunday well spent.